-Taylor Mill Elementary, a nationally recognized Model PLC School, is a Title 1 school. home to around 470 students in the heart of Northern Kentucky.
+Taylor Mill Elementary, a nationally recognized Model PLC School, is a Title 1 school, home to around 500 students in the heart of Northern Kentucky.
 We provide instruction to preschool through fifth grade students.
-Our student population is approximately 90% White (Non-Hispanic) and 10% being made up of students with Hispanic, Two or More Races, and African American ethnicities.
-Our school population is made up of about 42% economically disadvantaged families.
+Our student population is approximately 87.5% White (Non-Hispanic) and 12.5% being made up of students with Hispanic, Two or More Races, and African American ethnicities.
+Our school population is made up of about 47.8% economically disadvantaged families.
 We are a CEP school and all students receive free breakfast and lunch.
-The Taylor Mill community has a total population in the mid 6000s.
-The demographics of the community are about 98% White (Non-Hispanic) and 2% combined Hispanic, African American, and Two or More Races.
-We currently have approximately 67 staff members.
-For the 2022-23 school year, Taylor Mill leadership team continued to remain focused on the work that was started in the prior year.
-We continued to remain focused on the school vision/mission and goals as we served our second year as a team.
+The Taylor Mill community has a total population close to 7000 people.
+The demographics of the community are about 97.75% White (Non-Hispanic) and 2.25% combined Hispanic, African American, and Two or More Races.
+We currently have approximately 68 staff members.
+For the 2023-24 school year, Taylor Mill leadership team continued to remain focused on the school vision/mission and goals.
 Our school is a 1:1 device school with all students have access to Chromebooks.
 All teachers have been trained on best practices around technology integration and usage with students and our school has an Instructional Technology Coach that helps support technology integration through coaching of teachers.
-For the 22-23 school year, the use of Schoology as our learning management system and Performance Matters as our assessment platform was introduced.
-This allowed teachers to utilize assessment data in real time to see what standards students were mastering and those that needed additional remediation.
-Taylor Mill has a small but mighty PTA that has set big goals for the 23-24 school year of reopening the school courtyard as an outdoor classroom.
+For the 23-24 school year, the use of Amplify CKLA as our reading instructional resource was introduced.
+This allowed teachers to start vertically aligning instruction in reading, and utilize assessment data in real-time to see what standards students were mastering and those that needed additional remediation.
+Taylor Mill has a small but mighty PTA that has set big goals for the 23-24 school year to add seating in the school courtyard as an outdoor classroom.